 at the Bell Museum in fall 2016.
 His paintings have been featured in one-person exhibitions at the Great Lakes Aquarium in Duluth, MN and the Peter White Library in Marquette, Michigan.

-During his residency year, Don will focus his creative energy on Dr. Dave Tilman's Big Biodiversity experiment, creating portraits of a subset of the plots in a way that tells the story of the research, researchers, and more.
-Don writes:
+During his residency year, Don focused his creative energy on Dr. Dave Tilman's Big Biodiversity experiment, creating portraits of a subset of the plots in a way that tells the story of the research, researchers, and more.

 I have long been fascinated by the plots in the “Big Bio” experiment.
 The plant diversity in each plot has been limited to a set number of species.
 This dramatic human intervention has revealed many underlying ecological processes.
 In viewing these plots, I’ve been stuck by the distinctive appearance of each plot.
 As a painter, I’d like to explore the shapes, colors, lines and patterns that characterize each plot......[and] produce a “portrait” of each plot.
 I envision these “portraits” to be somewhere on a continuum from representation to abstraction.
 My objective would be to have each portrait reveal how the limitation of its diversity led to a distinctive appearance.